-UK to welcome 20,000 Afghans amid Taliban takeover
+I don't believe Taliban pledge on women's rights, Priti Patel says

 There will be funding for the resettlement programme - and the government will work with local councils and devolved governments on where to house Afghans who come to the UK.

-The government emphasised the new scheme would "not compromise on national security" and has promised all those arriving will have to pass "strict security checks".

-A separate route for Afghan nationals to resettle in the UK, the Afghan Relocations and Assistance Policy (ARAP), already offers the chance to live in the UK to Afghan staff who worked for the UK government in frontline roles.
+The new plan is on top of an existing scheme for interpreters and other Afghans who have worked for the UK government - the Afghan Relocations and Assistance Policy (ARAP).

-Some 5,000 staff - including interpreters - and their families will come to the UK via that scheme this year.
+Some 5,000 Afghans and their family members will come to the UK via that scheme this year.
 Nearly 2,000 have arrived since 22 June.

-The government says that, since Saturday, 520 British nationals, diplomats and former Afghan staff have left Afghanistan on UK flights.
-The Foreign Office has advised all remaining UK nationals to leave the country.

-Among those trying to flee Taliban rule is a former employee of the British Council in Afghanistan, who fears he may face retaliation for working on behalf of the UK.
+The UK has already sent about 900 troops to Afghanistan to help evacuate British nationals and Afghans who are eligible to resettle in the UK.

+Chief of the Defence Staff General Sir Nick Carter said seven more planes were being sent to Kabul and the UK hoped to fly out 1,000 more people on Wednesday.